carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 > >## Solution
 > >
 > > The surgeon is a woman.
 > > In research conducted on 197 BU psychology students (where women outnumbered men two-to-one) and 103 children, ages 7 to 17, only a small minority of subjects—15 percent of the children and 14 percent of the BU students—came up with this answer.
-Of self-described feminists in the student group, 78 percent did not guess the surgeon was the mother.
+Of self-described feminists in the student group, a majority, 78 percent, did not guess the surgeon was the mother.
+This illustrates how a dataset may unintentionally come to encode societal gender bias through human applied labels such as "Surgeon" vs. "Female Surgeon".
 > >
 > >
 > {: .solution}
 {: .challenge}

-A keypoint to remember is that data is never neutral.
+It's important to remember that data itself is never neutral.
 In the simplest of terms, the very act of demarcating a chunk of data, no matter the size, for use in training a model exposes the fallacy that datasets can ever be neutral.
 A decision is always being made about what is included and what is not and those decisions can create data bias whether intended or not.
 But more than this, data, as opposed to numbers, is about people.

-> It’s all too easy to forget that data is about human beings and their behaviors.
+> "It’s all too easy to forget that data is about human beings and their behaviors.
 Data is not an abstraction….Data encodes the stories of our lives, capturing not only our tastes and interests but also our hopes and fears.
 Data isn’t an abstract idea or a set of numbers or qualitative responses.
-It can be and is, ultimately, human.
+It can be and is, ultimately, human. (reference)"
 >

+>## Note
+>
+>Data bias is not to be confused with the "bias term" also used in machine learning https://developers.google.com/machine-learning/glossary#bias-math
+{: .callout}

 ## Common examples of data bias